-Natural stone, like granite, marble and quartzite are cut in quarries, polished and then cut to shape from giant slabs.
+Natural stone, like granite, marble, and quartzite are cut in quarries, polished, and then cut to shape from giant slabs.
 Each piece is unique and natural veins and variations are part of the charm.
 Because these are natural products, there is always the potential for weak spots and natural flaws, but a reputable dealer will inspect natural stone carefully to ensure those areas are avoided during fabrication.
-Manufactured products like quartz and porcelain are made to be consistent from slab to slab, and come in many colours and styles.
+Manufactured products like quartz and porcelain are made to be consistent from slab to slab and come in many colors and styles.

 Regardless of which type you choose, stone surfaces are easy to clean and require minimal care.
 They can be fabricated with many different edge profiles and (depending on your kitchen) can often be cut to be seamless.
 If you tend to be a butterfingers, be aware, breakables won’t survive a drop onto a stone countertop, so be extra careful with your cherished dishes.